libp2p/go-libp2p/ROADMAP.md

 1. [Early Muxer Negotiation](https://github.com/libp2p/specs/issues/426): cutting off the 1 RTT wasted on muxer negotiation
 3. [Adding security protocol](https://github.com/libp2p/specs/pull/353): cutting off the 1 RTT wasted on security protocol negotiation by including the security protocol in the multiaddr
-4. using 0.5-RTT data (for TLS) / a Noise Extension to ship the list of Identify protocols, cutting of 1 RTT that many protocols spend waiting on `IdentifyWait`
+4. 0.5 RTT data optimization: using 0.5-RTT data (for TLS) / a Noise Extension to ship the list of Identify protocols, cutting of 1 RTT that many protocols spend waiting on `IdentifyWait`

 ## B. 🧠 Smart Dialing
 <!--- TODO: Link to GitHub Epic -->